DasParijat/Ringtail-DE/README.md

 		<ul>
 			(5/2/25)
 			<li>(Explosion)
-			Explosion no longer deals damage in warning phase</li>
+			Explosion no longer deals damage in warning phase, as well as it has flashing animation during warning phase</li>
 		</ul>
 	<li>
 	<li>